kyeshmz/jaybird/README.md

 If enabling with Firebase, we need to enable the Firebase project via Firebase CLI and Flutterfire.
 More about this can be found [here]()

+## More options in acccessibility
+Set accessibility options to only use this app and remove lock